RossNordby/SoftPromptsForEvaluation/README.md

 ## What is this?

 [Soft prompts](https://arxiv.org/abs/2104.08691) are a technique for fine-tuning behavior without modifying a model.
 Turns out, they're also a great way to evaluate models!
-Want to know if there exists some input that might elicit a target behavior?
-Optimize a soft prompt for it.
+ - Want to know if there exists some input that might jailbreak your model's friendliness?
+ - Need to know whether your model has the ability to self-exfiltrate?
+ - Curious whether your model has easily-accessed latent omnicidal tendencies?

+Optimize a soft prompt for it!
+(Or, ideally, for a proxy behavior that doesn't involve omnicide.)

-The number of soft prompt tokens required to elicit a behavior provide a proxy for the amount of conditioning required to elicit that behavior.
+The number of soft prompt tokens required to elicit a behavior provide a proxy for the amount of conditional information required to elicit that behavior.
 Very small numbers of tokens implies that the behavior is natural to the model, while requiring tons of tokens, or failing to improve at all, is evidence that the model doesn't expose that capability in its input interface.